 Tools That Support TDD

-- Code coverage tools like Istanbul/Jest coverage should be diagnostic guides, not metrics to chase.
+- Code coverage tools like Istanbul and Jest coverage should be diagnostic guides, not metrics to chase.

 - AI coding assistants can suggest boilerplate tests or refactor ideas, but the developer decides what’s meaningful.